HeloisadoVale/R-Visual-Chart--Time-Series-Forecast/README.md

 # Overview R Custom Visual Chart (Time Series Forecast)

 This is an R custom visual for Power BI users.
-This chart helps us to create an attractive and interactive visual for time series forecast using dygraphs library.
+This chart helps us to create an attractive and interactive visual for time series forecast using dygraphs library and SARIMAX models.

 ## Variables
 One date/datetime variable for X (name must have to be - usu_cmporc).